ShuYi999/automated-job-researcher/README.md

 python mcp-server/setup_login.py
 ```

 This opens a Chromium browser window.
 Log into LinkedIn normally, then close the window.
-Your session cookies are saved to `mcp-server/browser-profile/` (gitignored — never committed).
+Your session cookies are saved to `mcp-server/browser-profile/`

 Sessions expire after ~7 days.
 Re-run the command when needed.